 The first Target Project, selected in November 2010, and nominated by FAUSA member Yolanda Henry.
 “Tabitha-Cambodia, Wells for Clean Water”, raised $162,590 for improving access to safe drinking water and through participation of FAWACO clubs, over 1500 families now have clean water.

-The 2017-2019 Target Project “Hope Beyond Displacement’ was nominated by FAUSA member Therese Hartwell.
+The 2017-2019 Target Project, “Hope Beyond Displacement,” was nominated by FAUSA member Therese Hartwell.
 The project, an initiative of Collateral Repair Project, focuses on education for women and girls living as refugees in Jordan.
-This Project exceeded the fundraising goal with $198,000 raised over the two year period.
+This Project exceeded the fundraising goal, with $198,000 raised over the two-year period.
+An update on this project can be found in the FAUSA Philanthropy News here.